Mary Roach On Our Remarkable, Replaceable Bodies

 So how do they get around that with pig transplants?

 Yeah, with an organ that's coming from another species, the reaction is quite severe.
+It's called a hyper-acute

 rejection, where within minutes the body starts to attack, the organ starts to turn black.

 You don't want to put a pig organ into somebody without it having been genetically edited.
+So, one of the things that's edited is something called the alpha-gal protein.

 if you can knock that out, you're basically just making the pig organ seem a little less pig-like and a little more human-like.

-So now you're dealing with a level of rejection that you would get with a human transplant.
+So now you're dealing with a level of rejection that you would get with a human transplanting.
+In other words, taking some other human's organ and transplanting it.

-So it's the person is still on an immunosuppressive regimen, taking drugs to suppress the immune system, but
+So the person is still on an immunosuppressive regimen, taking drugs to suppress the immune system, but

 on about the same level as they would with a human organ.